francesca-capetta/Bird-Tracking-Project/README.md

 # Bird-Tracking-Project

 Homework for Harvard course "Using Python for Research" on edx.

-In this project I used pandas, numpy, matplotlib.pyplot and datetime.
+This case study takes a look at patterns of flight for each of the three birds in our dataset, groups the flight patterns by bird and date, and plots the mean altitude for these groupings.